 After completing the HR packet, it is time to get the tools required to do the job.
 For me, as it is for many people, that tool is a laptop.
-Along with the laptop, I need software, an email account, a network account, an MSDN subscription, a phone, a phone number which requires an account with a carrier, permission to network shares, a building access card, and other various tools that usually fall under the responsibility of IT.
+Along with the laptop, I need software, an email account, a network account, an MSDN subscription, a phone, a phone number which requires an account with a carrier, permission to network shares, a building access card, an ID badge and other various tools that usually fall under the responsibility of IT.

 My age or, even better stated, my extensive experience has allowed me to see good and bad examples of how IT equipment is given to a new employee.

 - On your first day, your boss will start walking you to different people from IT saying things like, “Hey Bob, this is Marcel.
 He is starting today, can you get him a phone?”
 Next he will take you to Mike, “Hey Mike, this is Marcel.
 He is starting today, can you set him up with an email account and give him network access?
 Also, can you call Jay and have Jay get him a building access card?”
 Finally, your boss takes you to his desk, opens a drawer and pulls out a laptop.
 He says “This used to be Dave’s laptop; the guy you are replacing.
 I don’t know what’s on it so feel free to re-image the laptop.”

 - This ad-hock style of asset management is a good example of poor asset management.
 Poor asset management results in lost IT assets.

 The Ponemon Institute released a study (conducted independently and sponsored by Intel) of The Billion Dollar Lost Laptop Problem.